 As a professional landscape gardener for 28 years, Greg understands what makes a premium pruning tool.
 Greg's mantra is: “Pruning can be as easy as 1-2-snip… All you really need is 1- the right knowledge, 2 - the right tool, and you can start snipping away to a great garden.”

-For the past three decades, Greg's experience with working for many clients helped him understand the needs and demands that gardeners required of their tools, especially when working on different pruning tasks.
-This has been his motivation for the development of Haus & Garten and the PRO series line of pruning tools in 2010.
+Over the last 30 years, Greg has worked with many clients and his experience with them has helped him understand the specific needs and demands that all types of gardeners require of their tools when working with different pruning tasks.
+With this in mind, he established Haus & Garten and the PRO range of pruning tools back in 2010.

-Greg's goal to make a range of premium pruning tools that gardeners could rely on for quality and performance has been proven by many of his customers like LS Crawford, who shared how she was able to prune her roses with sheer ease using our PrecisionPRO bypass pruning shears.
-She said,
+Greg aims to make a range of premium-grade pruning tools that any gardener could depend on for quality and performance and this has been proven true by many of his customers.

 At Haus & Garten, we carefully consider the different pruning tasks gardeners have to face during the season.
 When pruning hydrangeas, you'll need a pruning tool you can rely on to do the task for you.
 We aim to help gardeners achieve a season full of blooms through pruning.